 Originally, espresso was any coffee brewed under pressure in general.
 This was typified by the Moka pots in Italy that brew at around 1 bar of pressure.
 The Industrial Revolution in Europe in the early 1900s paved the way for the very first espresso machines to be invented.
 These involved a manual lever that could extract under 1-2 bars of pressure.
 But the result was more closely related to drip coffee today.

-Over time, more modern espresso machines were invented which are capable of pulling more consistent espresso shots.
+Over time, more modern espresso machines were invented which are capable of pulling more consistent espresso shots at the, now standardized, 9 bar pressure.

 The exact amount of ground coffee used for a single espresso shot can vary between 7 and 12g.
 A lot of this depends on the size of the portafilter placed in the machine.
 The machines used by most professional coffee establishments house a larger portafilter that can hold more coffee.
 Whereas, a lot of home espresso machines will hold 7g as an absolute maximum.